infinum/frontend-handbook/JavaScript/Code quality.md

   - `tsc` is run on both the application `tsconfig` files and tests `tsconfig` files
     - `concurrently` speeds up things by running these two `tsc` checks in parallel
   - `prettier --write` is run separately for `.ts` and other files in order to prevent any possible race conditions before running TSLint (via `lint:ng`) and Prettier
+  - `ng-lint-staged` is required because `ng lint` does not accept the list of files as provided by `lint-staged`, so some transformations are necessary